Skip to content

 Cursor’s checkpoints let you snapshot your project state and roll back to any point.
 It is more granular than Git commits and more integrated than manual stashing.
 Codex relies on Git worktrees (which is robust but different — you get branch-level isolation rather than checkpoint-level granularity).

-Claude Opus 4.6 is the highest-scoring model on SWE-Bench and other agentic coding benchmarks.
-For tasks requiring deep multi-step reasoning — architectural analysis, complex debugging, subtle refactoring — Claude Code with Opus 4.6 produces better results than Codex with GPT-5.3-Codex.
+For tasks requiring deep multi-step reasoning — architectural analysis, complex debugging, subtle refactoring — Claude Code with Opus 4.8 produces better results than Codex with GPT-5.5.
 This gap is real and measurable on hard problems.
+When you need peak intelligence for the hardest refactors or building complex applications from scratch, Claude Code also gives you access to Claude Fable 5 (/model fable), which sits above Opus 4.8 and outperforms it on those demanding tasks.
+See model comparison for the full tier breakdown.

 Claude Code’s hooks system lets you intercept agent behavior at precise points: before a tool runs, after a file edit, when a command is about to execute.
 This level of control is invaluable for enforcing team standards, running linters automatically, or blocking dangerous operations.